 - allergic reactions

 But the benefits of witch hazel aren’t limited to the skin — it’s also an antioxidant and has antibacterial properties, which means it can fight symptoms caused by all kinds of illnesses.
-Witch hazel is used for soothing sore throats, toothaches, coughs, hemorrhoids, ear infections and allergies.
+(4) It’s used for soothing sore throats, toothaches, coughs, hemorrhoids, ear infections and allergies.

 Witch hazel products include Hamamelis water, distilled witch hazel extract and witch hazel tea.
-Ideally, purchase a pure product made with organic ingredients, and always check that the ingredient label lists the correct species name — Hamamelis virginiana.
+Ideally, purchase a pure organic witch hazel, and always check that the ingredient label lists the correct species name — Hamamelis virginiana.

 For sensitive or dry skin, you might want to use a non-alcoholic witch hazel water over an extract, since alcohol can add to dryness and scabbing.